dougbreaux/dougbreaux.github.io/_posts/2021-01-12-cors-and-websphere.md

 ### IHS details

 So I reached out to an IBM [IHS and WAS expert colleague Eric Covener](https://github.com/covener), who had me enable Apache Module "Request Handler" logging with `%{RH}e` (looking for official reference), which reported `mod_was_ap22_http.c/-2/handler`.
-Eric says that "-2" means the reponse was forwarded by WebSphere.
+Eric says that "-2" means the response was forwarded by WebSphere.
 Thus, this remaining 403 is coming from WebSphere and/or our service, not from IHS.

 That is, `OPTIONS` is being passed down to WebSphere, which isn't handling it.
 It honestly seemed inconceivable to me that such a low-level detail (only if JSON, Preflight `OPTIONS` will be sent) would have to be explicitly handled by service logic, but apparently it is.